gecscs/sHallOfFameSlideshow/README.md

   <li>Morgan Toverux, above all, for developing the amazing mod that inspired me to develop this app, and for all his support on the development without which this would all had been impossible.</li>
   <li>The entire CS2 community on discord that has provided me with support along the times, in particular Dragonae who helped me get through 'The Plague' by getting out of his way and downloading my 300k pop. city and finding the faulty links among such massive grid;</li>
   <li>Sully and all the community on his server for the local assets and ideias provided;</li>
-  <li>All the modders, asset creators without whom this game would be dead already and keep amazing me with the extensions they provide everyday;</li>
+  <li>All the modders and asset creators, without whom this game would be dead already and that keep amazing me with the extensions they provide to it everyday;</li>
-  <li>Many youtube content creators that have provided me with insights, entertainment, inspiration and kept me company for so many hours.</li>
+  <li>Many Youtube content creators that have provided me with insights, entertainment, inspiration and kept me company for so many hours.</li>
 </ul>

 <h2>Finally</h2>
 <p>I hope you find this app helpful, and that you keep up with my ocasional spam of contributions, in particular from Calabash, and thank you for all the appreciation shown towards my creations.</p>
-<p>I'm Obelix, and i can occasionaly be found on the CS2 Modding discord channel.</p>
+<p>I'm Obelix, and I can occasionaly be found on the CS2 Modding discord channel.</p>